Skip to main content

 THE CURE community · Created a new topic Backstory

-At the end of 2017 I derived the graphics engine at the core of the demo from another engine of mine.
-Since then, I have been occasionally tinkering with it while trying to come up with a game that would make use of it, but I failed: the engine was too stressful for the eyes and unsuitable for small/medium-sized graphical elements; it was clearly more suited for a demo (in fact, some people proposed to make a production of such kind with it), but I kept on ruling that out because I prefer making games.
+At the end of 2017 I derived the graphics system at the core of the demo from another system of mine.
+Since then, I have been occasionally tinkering with it while trying to come up with a game that would make use of it, but I failed: its visuals were too stressful for the eyes and unsuitable for small/medium-sized graphical elements; the system was clearly more suited for a demo (in fact, some people proposed to make a production of such kind with it), but I kept on ruling that out because I prefer making games.

-Until, one day, what was happening around the world changed my mind: I just had to say something - and that could be rather effectively and relatively quickly done with a demo.
+Until, one day, what was happening around the world changed my mind: I just had to say something - and that could be rather effectively done with a demo.
 In the past, I had already tried through a book, but, since I'm Mr. Nobody, my message reached only very few people.
 With a demo I could reach somebody else - very few people again, but still some more people.
-Therefore, although part of my motivation was to make use of the engine, to have fun doing so and to give the Amigans a little something to enjoy, the demo's main purpose is to say something.
+Therefore, although part of my motivation was to make use of the system, to have fun doing so and to give the Amigans a production to enjoy, the demo's main purpose is to say something.

 (1 edit)